meob/db2txt/README.md

 These are easy SQL scripts: they report only the most intresting information.
-Only recent, supported and widely used versions are supported even if the scripts generally work well also with older or newer versions, forks, compatible DBs, ...
+Only recent, supported and widely used versions are supported even if the scripts generally work well also with older or newer versions, forks, compatible DBs, cloud service, ...

 The source code of **db2txt** scripts is published on [https://github.com/meob/db2txt](https://github.com/meob/db2txt).